Looking to crack open a new book on vacation? We selected our favourite page-turners from every country Out Adventures visits.

-Before Night Falls by Reinaldo Arenas powerfully recounts the author’s journey from poverty-stricken child to rebel fighter during the Castro-revolution and subsequent imprisonment as a homosexual.
+Before Night Falls by Reinaldo Arenas powerfully recounts the author’s journey from a poverty-stricken child to a rebel fighter during the Castro revolution and subsequent imprisonment as a homosexual.

-The Little Book of the Hidden People: Twenty stories of elves from Icelandic folklore is rife with tales of the hidden people that inhabited hills and rocks in the landscape.
+The Little Book of the Hidden People: Twenty stories of elves from Icelandic folklore are rife with tales of the hidden people that inhabited hills and rocks in the landscape.

 The Boyfriend by R. Raj Rao is a tragi-comedy about an unexpected inter-generational gay encounter that examines caste, class, religion, masculinity and India’s gay subculture.

 The Snow Leopard by Peter Matthiessen is a relatable reflection on life.
-Both vivid and introspective, it will strengthen the spirit for anyone considering Everest Base Camp.
+Both vivid and introspective, it will strengthen the spirit of anyone considering Everest Base Camp.

 Turn Right at Machu Picchu by Mark Adams is a ‘fascinating and funny account’ of the Lost City by an ‘unadventurous adventure writer’ who had never slept in a tent.